Working with Shadchanim

 Choosing a Shadchan

 Amateur and professional shadchanim are both useful.
 Friends and relatives should be called regularly, since they are often great shadchanim for one's child.
 Professional shadchanim are useful because they have access to a wider pool of boys and girls.
-It is best to look for a shadchan who has found shidduchim for children similar in hashkafa or background to one’s own child.
+It is best to look for a shadchan who has found shidduchim for children similar in hashkafa, age range, or background (for example, the handicapped) to one’s own child.
 The parents of the child's married friends are a good source of information about shadchanim.
-Find out if the shadchan specializes in boys from specific Yeshivos or people from specific age ranges or background.

 Whether professional or amateur, it is best to work with someone who is skilled and experienced.
 Skills that are useful for a shadchan include knowing how to listen to feedback and whether or how to move the process along or to stop it.
 While parents cannot be true friends with their children's shadchan, since this is a guarded, cautious kind of interaction, they need to feel comfortable enough with the shadchan to be able to work together effectively.

 Shadchanim who are also close friends/neighbors of the parents are often successful in finding the right match.
 Singles and their parents may prefer to refer shidduch suggestions offered by friends and neighbors to a professional shadchan since this "professionalizes" the shidduch.
 Using a close friend or neighbor as a shadchan may complicate a relationship or lead to uncomfortable situations if they end up seeing the shidduch differently.